Patient Information: Summary of Product Characteristics

 Psychiatric disorders

-Very frequent: insomnia
+Very common: insomnia

-Rare: distorted self-image and reality, abnormal orgasm
+Uncommon: distortion of self-image and reality, abnormal orgasm

-Rare: mania (state of overexcitement, feeling of euphoria or hyperirritability), hypomania (state of excessive excitement and activity) and hallucinations
+Rare: mania (state of overexcitement, feeling of euphoria or hyperirritability), hypomania (state of excitement and excessive activity), and hallucinations

 Nervous system disorders

-Very frequent: dizziness, headache, somnolence
+Very common: dizziness, headache, somnolence

-Frequent:tremors, numbness and tingling, attention deficit, altered sense of taste
+Common: tremors, numbness, and tingling, attention deficit, altered sense of taste

-Rare: loss of consciousness,abnormal movements (dyskinesia)
+Uncommon: loss of consciousness, abnormal movements (dyskinesia)

 Eye disorders